Too many people still don’t see cycling as something for them.

 Through powerful portraits and personal stories, the project challenges the perception of who a cyclist is and who is celebrated.

-It is time to celebrate those who create communities, lead rides and teach others.
+It is time to celebrate those who create communities, lead groups and teach others.

 Cycling should belong to everyone.
 When we change what cycling looks like, we change who feels welcome to ride.